shamansir/rpd/docs/sections/network.md

 </body>
 ```

 The `renderNext` method assumes that everything later on, unless it meets another `renderNext` definition, will be rendered to the specified target and following specified options.
-You also may want to render a particular patch to a particular target with particular renderer, there`s a `patch.render` method existing specially for that, and it accepts exactly the same arguments, but you need to create a Patch to use it, and we haven't covered it yet.
+You also may want to render a particular patch to a particular target with particular renderer, there's a `patch.render` method existing specially for that, and it accepts exactly the same arguments, but you need to create a Patch to use it, and we haven't covered it yet.

+### Rendering Configuration

 Options passed to `renderNext` or `patch.render` could belong to one particular Renderer, but Renderers supplied with RPD tend to use a generalized set of options: